mahaboobtech/mahaboobtech.in/content/Tech/os/what_is_linux/index.md

 ### My Opinion

 Linux is a superb OS for me.
-I like its responsiveness; it's noticeably faster than Windows from the moment you start using it.
+I like its responsiveness, it's so faster than Windows from the moment you start using it.
 Linux has made my coding life much easier because fixing library problems or related software for building applications is straightforward.
 For example, while building software like Pix2Tex, it required certain pip libraries that are difficult to install on Windows, but on Linux, you can install them with a simple command in the terminal.

 My bad experiences were with gaming and the lack of MS Office, but I manage with LibreOffice and WPS Office, which are quite good alternatives.